David Otunga

-David Daniel Otunga (born April 7, 1980) is an American actor and former professional wrestler best known for his time working with WWE.
+David Daniel Otunga (born April 7, 1980) is an American actor and professional wrestler and lawyer.
+He is best known for his tenure in WWE from 2009 to 2015.

-Otunga was the runner-up on the first season of NXT.
-He is also an original member of The Nexus and The New Nexus, being the only member present through the entire duration of the stable in every incarnation.
-As part of the faction, he became a two-time WWE Tag Team Champion, having one reign each with fellow Nexus members John Cena and Michael McGillicutty.
+Otunga was the runner-up on the first season of WWE NXT and later an original member of The Nexus and The New Nexus, being the only member present through the entire duration of the stable in every incarnation.
+He became a two-time WWE Tag Team Champion, having one reign each with fellow Nexus members John Cena and Michael McGillicutty.